Scholarships, Grants, Loans, etc.

 Students in the ACPNP, AGNP, FNP and PNP specialties are eligible to apply to the Madison Clinic Peggy Huang Diabetes Nurse Fellows Program, for sub-specialty education that includes all three courses in the Diabetes Minor, plus advanced nurse practitioner clinical training in management of diabetes.

 - See the Diabetes Minor page for details and applications.
+Note: closed for 2016.

 Nurse Faculty Loan Program (NFLP)